Chapter 6: Commercial Companies

 Movie 6.2 Where the Wild Things Are Test

 control and 2D character animation.
-This test was supervised by Disney animator John Lasseter (now at Pixar).
+This test was supervised by Disney animator John Lasseter (later at Pixar and Disney, now at Skydance Animation).
 David Brown, who was a marketing executive with CBS/Fox Video and who later co-founded Blue Sky Studios, was brought on to head up the New York sales and production facility.

 They sold to a Canadian firm, Bidmax, and the personnel dispersed to other companies and universities.
 In particular, Chris Wedge went to Ohio State before joining with several others to found Blue Sky Productions; Phil Mittelman established the UCLA Lab for Technology and the Arts; Larry Elin went to Syracuse University; Ken Perlin went to NYU and later won an Academy technology award for his noise functions in procedural rendering (see more about Perlin and his contributions in Chapter 19).
 (Note: Phil Mittelman passed away in 2000; David Brown passed away in 2003.)